Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 This one is a favorite of ours for training.
 While it’s not universally great, it provides many benefits if employees are receptive to this format.

 Most employees prefer it, but not all of them do.
-They prefer it typically because it’s flexible for where, then, and how long it takes you.
+They typically like it because it’s flexible in terms of where, when, and how long it takes you.
 It’s sometimes called a self-paced course precisely because employees can learn the content at their own pace.

-If an employee has access to a computer where they can take training.
+If an employee has access to a computer where they can take training, the possibilities are limitless.
 The required resources for eLearning are minimal, as most employees already have everything they need.
 It eliminates geographical barriers and time constraints.

 For technical training, eLearning especially excels.
-That’s because they’re the perfect format to deliver realistic software simulations that integrate scenario-based learning.
-It’s also quite easy to track basic levels of interaction, and with a more complex setup, track more detailed interactions.
+That’s because they’re the ideal format for delivering realistic software simulations that integrate scenario-based learning.
+It’s also quite easy to track basic levels of interaction, and with a more complex setup, it’s possible to track more detailed interactions.

 There are negatives to eLearning, though, as it’s not all roses.

-Because of its self-paced and computer-based nature, it does lack an in-person touch and the listening skills of a real trainer.
+Due to its self-paced and computer-based nature, it lacks the in-person touch and the listening skills of a real trainer.
 Try as we may, eLearning never answers if we ask it questions.

-Some employees may struggle with self-discipline or feel isolated without direct guidance from an instructor.
-Some of this can be alleviated at least a little bit with a well-written script as well as engaging activities that are relevant for employees.
+Some employees may struggle with self-discipline or feel isolated without direct guidance from a supervisor or instructor.
+Some of this can be alleviated, at least to some extent, with a well-written script, as well as engaging activities relevant to employees.

 Performance Support